WPManageNinja/paymattic-docs/docs/integrations/integrate-google-sheets-in-wordpress-with-paymattic.md

 title: "How to Integrate Google Sheets in WordPress with Paymattic?"
 category: "Integrations"
 ---

+# How to Integrate Google Sheets in WordPress with Paymattic?

 Google Sheets integrates with [Paymattic](https://paymattic.com/) on your WordPress website to manage and organize form responses efficiently.
 This article will guide you through integrating **Google Sheets** in your **WordPress** **Site** with **Paymattic**.

 Google Sheets is the Premium Feature of the Paymattic Plugin.
 So, you need Paymattic Pro to integrate this.